 - Costs: There are always various monetary and opportunity costs associated with hedging.
 Investing in different assets and utilizing derivates requires paying commissions and fees to financial intermediaries.
 Moreover, there are always better investments you can make.
 Therefore, by hedging, you incur opportunity costs.

 Types of Hedging Risk Strategies for Risk Management

 There are several different strategies you can apply to hedge your investment.
 Here are a few examples:

-- Offsetting positions: You can invest in different assets which demonstrate negative correlations.
+- Offsetting positions: You can invest in different assets that demonstrate negative correlations.
 With proper allocation, you can offset the downside risk of one asset class with potential gains in another.

 - Using futures contracts: Futures contracts are derivatives that involve an obligation to buy or sell a certain amount of an underlying asset at a specific price and a predetermined date, regardless of current market prices.
 Therefore, traders can use these contracts for hedging purposes.

 - Buying Options: Options are another type of derivative instrument.
 As their name suggests, they provide the option for their holder to buy or sell the underlying asset at a specific price in a certain timeframe.
 Options are also a popular tool for hedging.